Automated Interpretability Metrics Do Not Distinguish Trained and Random Transformers: Related Work

 \citet{bills_language_2023} generate an explanation for the activation patterns of a language-model neuron over examples from a dataset, simulate the patterns based on the explanation, and score the explanation by comparing the observed and simulated activations.
 This method is commonly known as auto-interpretability (as in self-interpreting). \citet{paulo_automatically_2024} introduce classification-based measures of the fidelity of automatic descriptions that are inexpensive to compute relative to simulating activation patterns and an open-source pipeline to compute these measures. \citet{choi_scaling_2024} use best-of-$k$ sampling to generate multiple explanations based on different subsets of the examples that maximally activate a neuron.
 Importantly, they fine-tune Llama-3.1-8B-Instruct on the top-scoring explanations to obtain inexpensive `explainer' and `simulator' models.

 \paragraph{Polysemanticity}

-\citet{lecomte_what_2024} point out that neurons may become polysemantic incidentally.
-Polysemanticity is the notion that a single neuron (basis dimension) of a network layer may represent multiple interpretable concepts \citep{elhage_toy_2022,scherlis_polysemanticity_2023}; unsurprisingly, individual neurons in a randomly initialized network may be polysemantic \citep{lecomte_what_2024}.
+\citet{lecomte_what_2024} noted that neurons may become polysemantic incidentally.
+A polysemantic neuron (basis dimension) of a network layer represents multiple interpretable concepts \citep{elhage_toy_2022,scherlis_polysemanticity_2023}; unsurprisingly, individual neurons in a randomly initialized network may be polysemantic.
 By contrast, our work studies \emph{superposition} \citep{elhage_toy_2022,lawrencec_superposition_2024}, which pertains to the representations learned across a whole network layer as opposed to any individual neuron.
 In particular, superposition allows a network layer as a whole to represent a larger number of (sparse) features than the layer has (dense) neurons by sparse coding (only a few concepts are active at a time, i.e., a given token position).

 \paragraph{Training only the embeddings}